The Wine Alchemy Privacy Policy

 5) Cookies

-The Wine Alchemy website gathers information about site usage using cookies.
-A cookie is a small data file a web page server adds to your hard drive.
-Cookies cannot identify you.
+The Wine Alchemy website gathers information about website usage by using cookies.
+A cookie is a small data file that a web page server adds to your hard drive.
+These cannot identify you.
 Instead, they enable more straightforward navigation and help match content to your preferred interests more quickly.
-Wine Alchemy does not track users across other websites either.
-Additionally, the use of cookies complies with legislation.
+Wine Alchemy does not require your consent to cookie use by using the Wine Alchemy website because these are only used to collect information for statistical purposes and improve the functionality of the website.
+Third-party tracking cookies are not used by the website.

-Consequently, you agree to cookie use by using the Wine Alchemy website.
-If you do not accept this, you can alter your browser settings.
-For example, you can turn off cookies or block unacceptable ones.
-You can also delete existing cookies.
-All modern browsers allow you to do this, and your browser has the instructions and settings for this.
+Notwithstanding this, if you prefer, you may turn off cookies, block unacceptable ones, and delete existing cookies.
+All modern web browsers allow you to do this, and your browser has the instructions and settings for this.

-In addition, your device may provide you with additional tools and information to safeguard your online privacy, and you may also use a VPN.
 You can use an online cookie checker tool to see cookie use.

+In addition, your device may provide you with additional tools and information to safeguard your online privacy, such as a VPN.

 6) How is Your Information Used?